yablokolabs/map2map/README.md

 Map2Map™ - Google Maps Listings Services

 ## License
-This is a pproprietary repository owned by AIPonATime™ ( Yabloko Labs )
+This is a pproprietary repository owned by Map2Map™ ( Yabloko Labs )
 All rights reserved.
 Unauthorized use, distribution, or reproduction is strictly prohibited.